 Instead of a fee per transaction, you are charged a yearly all-in fee which starts from 0.6% on your total investments.
 This means that you are not penalised for investing more frequently through monthly contributions.

 And because the funds in the portfolios are not liable for the transaction tax ("beurstaks" or "taxe boursière" or TOB), you save between 0.12% and 1.32% for every purchase and sale.

 In the spreadsheet, we ran the same simulation for the Growth portfolio accessible through the Curvo app, which is very close to VWCE.
 Over the course of the year, your fee will amount to €9.42.
 This means that only DEGIRO is cheaper.
+Note that you can't automate your investments through DEGIRO either.
 Other brokers such as Bolero or Keytrade are many times more expensive.

 All your money is invested